aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 **4.1 Correlation between the variables**

 Let's look at correlations between the features and the target using Pearson correlation coefficient.
-In this case, a postive correlation represnets correlation with credit default while a negative correlation represnets correlation with credit repayment.
+In this case, a positive correlation represents correlation with credit default while a negative correlation represents correlation with credit repayment.

 **Observations:**

 Positive correlation:
 * People with checking accounts with a negative balance (`account_bal_A11`) are likely to default the loan.

-* Longer duration loans (`duration`) tends to be defaulted.
+* Longer duration loans (`duration`) tend to be defaulted.

 Negative correlation: